 English at the University

-The Department of English maintains wide-ranging connections with other University programs in film studies, comparative literature, African-American studies, gender, sexuality and women’s studies, theater, and literary translation, at both the undergraduate and graduate levels.
+The Department of English maintains wide-ranging connections with other University programs in African and African-American studies; American studies; comparative literature; digital media studies; film and media studies; gender, sexuality and women’s studies; literary translation and theater at both the undergraduate and graduate levels.

 The department sponsors the Plutzik Series, an annual literary reading series that brings distinguished poets and fiction writers to campus.
 We also regularly host lectures, conferences, workshops, and symposia on a wide variety of subjects of scholarly and general interest.